SamyNandes/SamyNandes/README.md

 __*Tell me what you know about dreamin'...*__

-My name's Samyra, i'm in the Middle School 7th grade and i'm from Brazil.
-I intend to be a software enginner back-end when i grow up (For now, i just do some things hehehe) And i hope to have a great experience in my way to my ✨*dreams*✨ 😊💖
+My name's Samyra, i'm in the high school and i'm from Brazil.
+I intend to be study further about computation.
 * 💁‍♀️ Pronouns: She/Her
 * 🏡✈ Local: Brasil, São Paulo
 * 🎨💻 Hobbies: Listen some music (Rock, MPB and Pop) karaoke, and when my hardware specs let i play some games...